shams-nahid/My-Daily-AWS-Study/docs/Notes/Other Services/17 Amazon X-Ray.md

 ## Amazon X-Ray

 - Allow developer debugging the production and distributed application and micro services
+- For cost effective performance,
+  - Enable x-ray sampling
-- For cost effective performance, the sampling rate should be low, so
+  - The sampling rate should be low, so
     - Get significant number of request statistically
     - Optimum traces

 ### Properties